Outdoors On Your Period – Tips On Dealing With Your Menstrual Cycle

 But don't lose hope.
 There are many ways of learning how to ease these symptoms naturally.

-BEFORE + DURING YOUR PERIOD
+BEFORE + DURING YOUR MENSTRUAL CYCLE

-Before even getting ready for your period and knowing what you need to do you should track it.
+Before even getting ready for your menstrual cycle and knowing what you need to do you should track it.
 I use an app called FLO that has really helped me track my ovulation, PMS symptoms, and overall menstrual cycle.
 From the consistency of my vaginal mucus discharge (oh you know we all have it) to the length of my heavy bleeding days, ovulation and everything in between.
 Here are a few tips on pre-menstrual care that can help ease your struggles when your period arrives.

 One thing that I do before getting my period is try to drink more water than normal.
 Remember that blood is 92% water and 8% blood plasma proteins.
 The more water you drink the more you keep your body hydrated before, during, and after your cycle.
 This also helps keep a good blood flow.
 In order for you to have a good menstrual cycle, your blood flow is very important.
 Women with better blood flow have more 'normal' periods every 28-30 days.